biocorecrg/ropes-linux-mop2-2023/_sources/linux_basics.rst.txt

 ====================

-Parsing a file means extracting meaningful parts from a data source. <br>
+Parsing a file means extracting meaningful parts from a data source.
-In few words if you have table and are interested only in a number of columns, extracting those columns can be an example of **parsing**. <br>
+In few words if you have table and are interested only in a number of columns, extracting those columns can be an example of **parsing**.
 In our case, for example, we can extract the name of our sequences by using again the program **grep** and redirecting the output to a new file.

 .. code-block:: bash